MICHELLE OBAMA WROTE THE BOOK ON POWER DRESSING—LITERALLY

 An Evening at BAM.

 Last week, I got to celebrate the book in person with Michelle Obama at a live taping of her podcast IMO with Michelle Obama & Craig Robinson.
-Held at the Brooklyn Academy of Music (BAM) and moderated by the always hilarious Tracee Ellis Ross, the conversation revolved around Michelle’s style evolution—from her early days on the campaign trail, to becoming First Lady, and on to what her life looks like now.
-Naturally, she looked fabulous.
+Held at the Brooklyn Academy of Music (BAM) and moderated by the always hilarious Tracee Ellis Ross, the conversation primarily revolved around Michelle’s style evolution—from her early days on the campaign trail, to becoming First Lady, and on to what her life looks like now.

-Fans packed BAM’s Howard Gilman Opera House after purchasing copies of The Look at 50 bucks a pop (What recession?) and jamming to an array of bops from D’Angelo to Jay-Z to OutKast—anxiously snapping selfies while waiting for the stylish duo to hit the stage.
+Fans packed BAM’s Howard Gilman Opera House after purchasing copies of The Look at 50 bucks a pop (What recession?) and jammed to an array of bops from D’Angelo to Jay-Z to OutKast—anxiously snapping selfies while waiting for the stylish duo to hit the stage.

 You Should Never View Your Challenges as a Disadvantage.